ray-project/ray/doc/source/ray-core/fault_tolerance/actors.rst

 - The actor is starting, for example it's still running the class constructor.
 - The actor is restarting, for example it's waiting for resources.
 - The actor is experiencing transient network issues, for example connection breaks.
-- The actor is dead but the local Raylet hasn't yet reported to the GCS.
+- The actor is dead but the death hasn't yet been reported to the system.

 Actor method calls are at-most-once.
 This means that when an `actor.method.remote()` or `ray.get()` call raises the `ActorUnavailableError` exception, there is no guarantee on whether the actor executed the task or not.
 If the method has side effects, they may or may not